-Towns and cities across America are dotted with WPA-era murals—many of them tributes to the working classes of America.
+Towns and cities across America are dotted with WPA-era murals.
+Many of them pay tribute to the working classes of America.
 But not Kennebunkport.
-It had its WPA mural torn out of the local Post Office because of critics who didn’t think a beach scene was appropriate for the town.
+It had its WPA mural torn out of the local post office because critics thought a beach scene inappropriate for the town.

 “It has been an offense to the citizens of that community ever since it was placed in the post office.
 In fact, it has been so much of an offense that the people of the community raised something in excess of $1,000 to have painted a mural which depicts historically the seafaring and shipbuilding activities of the community.”